JonathanTremblay/UnityExportToZip/ReadMe.md

 To use it:
 1. Simply select "Export Project to Zip..." from the file menu (Ctrl+Alt+S).
-2. If your project or your scene needs saving, you will be prompted to save (optional).
+2. If your project or scene needs saving, you will be prompted to save (optional).
 3. Then choose the name and location for the Zip file.
 4. Sit back and watch the progress bar as the compression is done (can be cancelled).